 Understanding your marketing training needs is only a first step towards improving the marketing skills of your employees.
-You will also need to find a training provider who can provide cost-effective training that delivers real results
+John Meikle explains how to find a training provider who can provide cost-effective training that delivers real results

 You can find training providers through recommendations, local and online directories, and so on.
 This may help you identify local, independent marketing training consultants.
 A smaller training provider may suit you if you are looking to build a longer-term relationship with someone who develops a deeper understanding of your business.